Ranzuu/Shadow-UI/README.md

 ![Main1](https://github.com/user-attachments/assets/d6308ba6-1a10-4df6-b668-59b9297e9a0f)
 ![Main3](https://github.com/user-attachments/assets/951b7885-cb94-4b13-b396-9baa0e5c54f2)

+It is recommended to disable `coloredGUI` and `machineMetalGUI` in the GregTech configuration file while using this resource pack.
+> \config\GregTech\GregTech.cfg (set to false)
 ---
 ### Connected Textures
 If you want to enjoy connected textures, download [MyCTMLib](https://github.com/ABKQPO/MyCTMLib) and put it in your mods folder.
 In addition, the `MyCTMLib.cfg` file included in the download must be placed inside your config folder.